An email arrived in my inbox this week citing these alarming statistics:

 Kick Arts was a night filled with unforgettable performances and exceptional talent.
 It took place on Friday 25th August and brought together students from St Columba’s College, Ave Maria College and St Bernard’s College to showcase their incredible skills and passion for the performing arts.

-The second act for St Columba’s College was Isabella Vigilante (Year 11) who graced the stage with her powerful vocals and heartfelt rendition of “Tattoo,” the Eurovision-winning song by Loreen.
+The second act for St Columba’s College was Isabella V (Year 11) who graced the stage with her powerful vocals and heartfelt rendition of “Tattoo,” the Eurovision-winning song by Loreen.

 Every act demonstrated the dedication, hard work, and passion that the students pour into their craft and the talent displayed throughout the night left a lasting impression on all who attended.